gyulanemeth/bluefox.email/docs/projects/settings.md

 ![A screenshot of a project settings AWS bounce and complaints section.
 (Already set up.)](./project-settings-aws-bounce-complaints-done.webp)

+The **Identity Name** column displays the identities configured in your project.
+The green tick marks in the **Bounce Hook** and **Complaint Hook** columns indicate that the webhooks have been successfully set up for each identity.
+If any webhook fails to configure correctly, you can revisit the setup and re-test.

+Additionally, the red **Reset Bounce Webhook** and **Reset Complaint Webhook** buttons allow you to reset and reconfigure the webhooks if needed.
+This ensures that your setup remains flexible and can be updated whenever required.
+Once all green ticks are visible, the webhooks are fully operational, confirming that bounce and complaint events will be tracked effectively.

 ::: tip Upcoming Feature
 We plan to introduce processes for bounces and complaints to automatically keep your lists clean.
 Currently, you need to analyze those numbers and manually keep your lists clean.
 :::